-This setup allows you to specify your local time zone, daylight saving time options and time synchronization source.
+This setup allows you to specify your local time zone, daylight savings options and a time synchronization source.

-Local Country Default Select Local from the main menu.
+Select Local from the main menu.
 See Viewing and Changing Setup Options in Chapter 3 for information on navigating in menus.

 See the table below for available options.